pySTEPS/pysteps/README.rst

 What is pysteps?
 ================

-Pysteps is an open-source and community-driven Python library for probabilistic precipitation nowcasting, i.e. very-short range forecasting (0-6 h).
+Pysteps is an open-source and community-driven Python library for probabilistic precipitation nowcasting, i.e. short-term ensemble prediction systems.

 The aim of pysteps is to serve two different needs.
 The first is to provide a modular and well-documented framework for researchers interested in developing new methods for nowcasting and stochastic space-time simulation of precipitation.
 The second aim is to offer a highly configurable and easily accessible platform for practitioners ranging from weather forecasters to hydrologists.